 When you look at good research, it seems that having a colony could be very beneficial indeed.
 According to one scholar, Britain drained around $45 trillion from India between 1765 and 1938.
 Moreover, it has long been a commonplace of historiography that Britain's industrial revolution was made possible in large part by using India as a captive market for cotton textiles.
 There has been no shortage of excellent scholarship, whether Marxist or dependency-theorist or whatever, arguing that Europe gained immeasurably from colonialism (as from slavery earlier, and from imperialism generally).

-The nationalism and racism of the late 19th century were produced and propagated in an industrial-capitalist context, and became so culturally dominant that you can assume, even without investigation, that in some respects they served the interests of industrial capitalism.
+The nationalism and racism of the late 19th century were produced and propagated in an industrial-capitalist context, and became so culturally dominant that you can assume, even before detailed investigation, that in some respects they served the interests of industrial capitalism.
 So it was industrial-capitalist structures that motivated, albeit through ideological mediation, nationalists and racists to colonize the world.
-As Marx would say, the ideological actors tended to be unaware of the true significance of their behavior, the real material (capitalist) causes and consequences of the policies they favored.
+As Marx would say, the ideological actors were often unaware of the true significance of their behavior, the real material (capitalist) causes and consequences of the policies they favored.

-All in all, the excuses and apologetics of intellectuals, Milton Friedmanites and others, who want to absolve capitalism of the sin of colonialism are pathetically historically naïve and transparently partisan, motivated by a childish ideology. ("Capitalism = freedom.")
-These sorts of "scholars" are not to be taken seriously.
+All in all, the excuses and apologetics of intellectuals, Milton Friedmanites and others, who want to absolve capitalism of the sin of colonialism are historically naïve and transparently partisan, motivated by a childish ideology. ("Capitalism = freedom.")
+These sorts of "scholars" are rarely to be taken seriously.

 I've been reading a couple of books about colonialism, such as Julie Greene's The Canal Builders: Making America’s Empire at the Panama Canal, so the subject is on my mind.